Native American Facts For Kids was written for young people learning about the Mandan Indian

 Assiniboine in exchange for buffalo hides and meat.

-These tribes usually communicated using the Plains Sign Language.
+These tribes usually communicated using the Native Sign Language.

 The Mandans also fought wars with other tribes.
 Plains Indian tribes treated war differently than